 It’s time for some spooky play with a Halloween Sensory Bin!
-With just a couple of supplies, you can create a fun play station that feels like slimy brains and eye balls.
-My kiddo loved how creepy it was.
+Reach in and touch what will feel like slimy brains and eye balls.
+My kids loved how creepy it was.

 - Spaghetti Noodles